 What’s so important about blue carbon?

-It’s important because the release of carbon into the atmosphere is a major driver of climate change, and because blue carbon ecosystems hold a LOT of carbon — a given area of mangrove forest, for example, can store up to 10 times as much carbon as the same area of land-based forest.
+It’s important because the release of carbon into the atmosphere is a major driver of climate change, and because blue carbon ecosystems hold a LOT of carbon — in a single square mile, mangroves hold as much carbon as the annual emissions of 90,000 cars.

 That’s a lot.
 How is that even possible?